mainwp/mainwp/readme.txt

 == Changelog ==

-= 3.2 - 10-21-16 =
+= 3.2 - 10-26-16 =
 * Fixed: An issue with loading themes on the Auto Updates page
 * Fixed: Multiple typos and grammar issues
-* Fixed: An issue with displaying disconneceted sites in the Sync Status widget
+* Fixed: An issue with displaying disconnected sites in the Sync Status widget
 * Fixed: An issue with activating backup extensions from the Quick Start Wizard
-* Fixed: An issue with displayin extensions in incorrect categories
+* Fixed: An issue with displaying extensions in incorrect categories
+* Fixed: Potential security issues reported by HackerOne
 * Added: The MainWP Welcome page
 * Added: Help tab on all MainWP Dashboard page
 * Added: MainWP Blogroll widget
 * Added: Helpful Links widget
 * Added: Updates per group selection in the Update Overview widget and Updates page
-* Added: Help tours on all MainWP Dahboard plugin pages
+* Added: Help tours on all MainWP Dashboard plugin pages
 * Added: Scheduled filter in the Recent Posts widget
 * Added: Scheduled filter in the Recent Pages widget
 * Added: Ability to move columns in the MainWP tables
 * Added: Ability to move and collapse all Option Boxes in the MainWP pages
 * Added: New checks in the Server Information page
-* Added: Ability to enable/disable auto updates for Plugins, Themes and WP Core separatelly
+* Added: Ability to enable/disable auto updates for Plugins, Themes and WP Core separately
 * Added: Ability to set multiple email addresses for notifications
-* Added: Option on the Settnigs page to enable legacy backups feature
+* Added: Option on the Settings page to enable legacy backups feature
 * Added: Ability to edit users directly from dashboard
-* Added: Select2 style to all select form fields
+* Added: Select style to all select form fields
 * Added: General UI improvements
+* Added: Sites selection to cached search results
 * Updated: Add New Site page layout
 * Updated: Groups selection field on the Add New Site page
 * Updated: Manage Groups page